 Difference Between CIBIL Score and CIBIL Report

-A CIBIL report is created on the basis of the user’s credit-based information, debt, loan amount, and other personal details.
-It can be said that a CIBIL score is the most important part of a CIBIL report and it cannot be generated without a detailed CIBIL report.
+A CIBIL report is generated based on the user’s credit information, debt, loan amount, and other personal details.
+A CIBIL score is the most important part of a CIBIL report and cannot be generated without a detailed CIBIL report.

-Although a CIBIL score is one of the most important factors affecting the approval/rejection of credit; however, it is not the only factor which is taken into consideration by lenders and banks to accept or reject the applicant’s loan application.
-A good CIBIL score increases the chances of the loan approval process.
+Although a CIBIL score is one of the most important factors affecting credit approval/rejection, it is not the only factor considered by lenders and banks when accepting or rejecting a loan application.
+A high CIBIL score improves the chances of loan approval.

-- Check your CIBIL report twice a year
+- Examine your CIBIL report twice a year

 - Poor repayment history